Borough of Copeland

-The Borough of Copeland is a local government district with borough status in western Cumbria, England.
-Its council is based in Whitehaven.
+The Borough of Copeland was a local government district with borough status in western Cumbria, England.
+Its council was based in Whitehaven.
 It was formed on 1 April 1974 by the merger of the Borough of Whitehaven, Ennerdale Rural District and Millom Rural District.
 The population of the Non-Metropolitan district was 69,318 according to the 2001 census, increasing to 70,603 at the 2011 Census.

-The name is derived from an alternative name for the Cumberland ward of Allerdale above Derwent, which covered roughly the same area.
+The name was derived from an alternative name for the Cumberland ward of Allerdale above Derwent, which covered roughly the same area.

 There are different explanations for the name.
 According to a document issued at the time of the borough's grant of arms, the name is derived from kaupland, meaning "bought land," referring to an area of the Forest bought from the estate of St Bees Priory.

-In July 2021 the Ministry of Housing, Communities and Local Government announced that in April 2023, Cumbria will be reorganised into two unitary authorities.
-Copeland Borough Council is to be abolished and its functions transferred to a new authority, to be known as Cumberland, which will cover the current districts of Allerdale, Carlisle, and Copeland.
+In July 2021 the Ministry of Housing, Communities and Local Government announced that in April 2023, Cumbria would be reorganised into two unitary authorities.
+On 1 April 2023, Copeland Borough Council was abolished and its functions were transferred to the new unitary authority Cumberland, which also covers the former districts of Allerdale and Carlisle.